Shoshone Lake Solo Canoe Camping

 Park-Bound

-I picked up the canoe at ~9am from Rendezvous River Sports, a bit behind schedule.
-From Jackson, the drive to Grant Village is about two hours.
+I picked up the canoe at ~9am from Rendezvous River Sports, an hour behind schedule.
+From Jackson, the drive to Grant Village is ~two hours.
 Grant had the only AIS inspection that summer.
 (A requirement to launch in the Park.)

-The forecast was clear with daytime high of 70F and overnight low of 30F.
+The forecast was clear with a high of 70F and low of 30F.

-After the AIS inspection and lunch, I backtracked toward the South Entrance to Lewis Lake.
+After the AIS inspection and lunch, I backtracked south to Lewis Lake.
 At 1:30pm, I arrived at the boat launch and started unloading.

 Lewis Lake and River

-By 1:45pm, I set off from the Lewis Lake boat launch, working my way toward the north shore.
-It was warm with just a few clouds in the sky—a perfect late summer afternoon.
+By 1:45pm, I left the Lewis Lake boat launch, heading toward the north shore.
+It was warm with a few clouds in the sky – a perfect late summer afternoon.

-Lewis Lake allows motorized travel (alone with Yellowstone Lake), but I only saw one fishing party that afternoon.
-Once you enter the channel to Shoshone Lake, it's back to self-propelled only.
+Lewis Lake allows motorized travel (alone with Yellowstone Lake in the Park).
+I only saw one motorized fishing party that afternoon.
+Once you enter the channel to Shoshone Lake, it's self-propelled only.

-I cast a small krocodile spoon behind the canoe with my spinner rod and trolled for most of the paddle.
-(The tin dragged ~30 feet behind the canoe, in case I crossed paths with a hungry trout.)
+I cast a small krocodile spoon behind the canoe with my spinner rod and trolled.
+The tin dragged ~30 feet behind the canoe, in case I paddled over a hungry trout.

 After an ~hour paddling along Lewis Lake's north shore, I arrived at the mouth of the Lewis River Channel.
-I watched another canoe party land a trout and I decided to try a few casts.
-I alternated between the spinner and fly rod, aiming for rises in the river, but no luck.
+I watched another canoe party land a trout and decided to try my luck.
+I alternated between the spinner and fly rod, aiming for rises in the river.
+No bites.

-The navigability of the river varies with seasonal water levels.
-(High early in the season and low late.)
-In the summer, you can generally paddle for the first couple miles.
+The river's navigability varies with seasonal water levels.
+(High early and low late.)
+In the summer, you can generally paddle the first couple miles.
 Then the river becomes too shallow and a portage begins.
-In my case, that portage lasted a ~mile.
+In my case, the portage lasted a ~mile.

-Two miles in, I hopped out of the canoe, tied some parachord to the bow and started walking upstream.
-The water was generally always deep enough for the canoe to float without my body weight.
-But a couple times, I needed to lift the nose out of the water to clear ledges and other obstacles.
+Two miles in, I hopped out of the canoe, tied some paracord to the bow and started walking upstream.
+The water was mostly deep enough for the canoe to float without my body weight.
+A couple times, I lifted the nose out of the water to clear ledges and other obstacles.

 Given my runner's knee, I was most worried about the portage.
 But by 6pm, I reached a navigable stretch at the end of the Lewis River and started paddling into the channel flowing out of Shoshone Lake.